Sanford Health Behavioral Health Program for Addictions Recovery

 Sanford Health Behavioral Health Program for Addictions Recovery - Bemidji, MN

 Sanford Health Behavioral Health Program For Addictions Recovery is an addiction treatment facility situated at 722 15th Street in the 56601 zip code in Bemidji, MN.
 It specializes in [4OpioidMedicationsUsedInTreatment].
-Some of the treatment approaches used by Sanford Health Behavioral Health Program For Addictions Recovery include motivational incentives, motivational interviewing and trauma counseling.
-Sanford Health Behavioral Health Program For Addictions Recovery provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
+Some of the treatment approaches used by Sanford Health Behavioral Health Program For Addictions Recovery include cognitive behavioral therapy, relapse prevention and substance use counseling approach.
+Sanford Health Behavioral Health Program For Addictions Recovery provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
 It also provides substance use treatment.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: 722 15th Street, Bemidji, MN 56601